Open-EO/openeo-earthengine-driver/docs/processes-process_graph.md

 The Google Earth Engine driver allows to load and process stored internal and external process graphs, including process graph variables.

+**NOTE: This example is outdated and only valid for openEO API v0.3!**

 ## Example workflow

 Store a process graph internally with a variable `collection` for the collection name.